wout/rosetta/README.md

 - `Helpers::SiteSections::UserSettings` => `"helpers.site_sections.user_settings"`

 Using inferred locale keys has an added bonus.
 You don't need to think about how to organise your locale files.
-And it makes finding your keys a lot easier.
+And it also makes finding your keys a lot easier.

-Finally, a constant can be used to define the prefix instead:
+Finally, in case you want to use another prefix for the current class, a constant can be used:

 ```cr
 class User